-There are around 10,716 people living below the federal poverty line in the BACTS area, comprising about 16.1% of the population, according to the American Community Survey (ACS) 2017-2021.
+There are around 11,344 people living below the federal poverty line in the BACTS area, comprising about 14.3% of the population, according to the American Community Survey (ACS) 2018-2022.
 Their geographic distribution on a census block group level is shown below.

-An additional 5,794 people (8.7% of the population) in the BACTS area are considered to be of moderate income, with income above the poverty threshold but not more than 50% above it.
+Map of Poverty Per Capita in BACTS Area